Uncovering the Computational Roles of Nonlinearity in Sequence Modeling Using Almost-Linear RNNs: Appendix

 \subsubsection{Encoders for Text, Audio, and Images}

-To incorporate domain-specific inductive biases, we used custom encoders for each modality, optimized for capturing the relevant temporal and structural patterns inherent in the data.

-\paragraph{IMDB} For the IMDB sentiment classification task, we use pre-trained $100D$ GloVe embeddings \citep{pennington_glove_2014} to initialize word vectors, followed by a multi-layer perceptron (MLP) as a nonlinear encoder.
-This additional nonlinear mapping allows the model to capture high-level semantic abstractions from raw word embeddings, which is crucial for sentiment classification \citep{kim_convolutional_2014, zhou_c-lstm_2015}.
-Without this structured transformation, the model struggles to resolve complex syntactic and semantic relationships in the text.

-\paragraph{sMNIST} For the sMNIST task, we apply a series of stacked local 1D convolutional layers to the pixel sequences.
-These 1D convolutions respect the sequential nature of the input while extracting local stroke-based features that are beneficial for digit recognition.

-\paragraph{Speech Commands} For the Speech Commands dataset, we transformed the raw audio signals into Mel Frequency Cepstral Coefficients (MFCCs), a widely used feature representation for speech processing \citep{davis_comparison_1980}.
+To incorporate domain-specific inductive biases, we used custom encoders for each modality, optimized for capturing the relevant temporal and structural patterns inherent in the data. \paragraph{IMDB} For the IMDB sentiment classification task, we used pre-trained $100D$ GloVe embeddings \citep{pennington_glove_2014} to initialize word vectors, followed by a multi-layer perceptron (MLP) as a nonlinear encoder.
+This additional nonlinear mapping allows the model to capture high-level semantic abstractions from raw word embeddings that aid with sentiment classification \citep{kim_convolutional_2014, zhou_c-lstm_2015} and enable the AL-RNN to focus on evidence integration, leading to a dynamically simple linear process. \paragraph{sMNIST} For the sMNIST task, we applied a series of stacked local 1D convolutional layers to the pixel sequences.
+These 1D convolutions respect the sequential nature of the input while extracting local stroke-based features that are beneficial for digit recognition. \paragraph{Speech Commands} For the Speech Commands dataset, we transformed the raw audio signals into Mel Frequency Cepstral Coefficients (MFCCs), a widely used feature representation for speech processing \citep{davis_comparison_1980}.
 MFCCs provide a compact and noise-robust representation, emphasizing the perceptually relevant aspects of speech.
 This transformation also downsamples the sequence length based on the MFCC hyperparameters.
-In our setup, we select parameters that preserve moderate sequence lengths comparable to sMNIST $16k$ time steps.
+In our setup, we select parameters that preserve moderate sequence lengths comparable to sMNIST (784 time steps).
 The transformed MFCC features are then passed through a series of stacked local 1D convolutional layers to extract temporal patterns.
 To ensure consistency across samples, the MFCC features are normalized using global mean and standard deviation, computed only over the training data.